U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Proposals must contain all elements outlined in the Project Proposal Template.
 Applicants must also complete the Proposed Project Analysis Workbook.

-NREL will work with the submitting NPS unit and Clean Cities coalition to refine and enhance the project proposal before sending it to NPS and DOE for final consideration.
+NREL and DOE will work with the submitting NPS unit and Clean Cities coalition to refine and enhance the project proposal before sending it to NPS and DOE for final consideration.

 The following types of projects will be considered:

-- Acquisition and deployment of alternative fuel vehicles (AFVs) and advanced technology vehicles.
-Activities can include developing plans and park-specific feasibility studies that will result in the deployment of AFVs in NPS units.
+- Acquisition and deployment of alternative fuel vehicles (AFVs) and advanced technology vehicles in NPS-owned fleets.
+Activities that include developing plans and park-specific feasibility studies resulting in the deployment of AFVs in NPS units will be considered on a case-by-case basis.
+Note that concessionaire-owned vehicles are not eligible for funding through this initiative.

 - Technical assistance, planning, and implementation efforts for fueling infrastructure.

-- Improvements to alternative transportation systems in NPS units.
-Transportation-specific action items contained in Climate Friendly Parks Climate Action Plans, the NPS Green Parks Plan, or individual NPS unit Environmental Management Programs.
+- Transportation-specific action items contained in Climate Friendly Parks Climate Action Plans, the NPS Green Parks Plan, or individual NPS unit Environmental Management Programs.

 - Idle-reduction programs.